warlordwinter/startup/wnotes.md

 ## More On Components
 The primary purpose of a `component` is to generate the user interface.
 What ever is returned from the render function is inserted into the HTML element.

+# VITE

+Vite Build Tool:
+- Purpose: Helps developers build websites or web apps more quickly and efficiently.
+- Key Features: Fast development server, quick startup times, and features like hot module replacement for faster coding.
+- Usage: Often used with the Vue.js framework but can also work with other frameworks like React or Svelte.

+Vite.js Framework:
+- Purpose: Provides a structure for building web applications.
+- Key Features: Lightweight and designed to work well with Vue.js, but can be extended to support other JavaScript frameworks.
+- Usage: Developers use Vite.js to organize and build the code of their web applications.

+What is the relationship between index.html, Main.jsx, and App.jsx?
+Index provides the structure for the web page.
+The main.jsx tells the code to go to App.jsx to get the html, javascript, and css to load the code.
+The app.jsx holds the code for html, javascript, and css to be injected.
+Basically, the main is the syringe, the app is the formula, and the index is the patient's arm.

+# What is the difference between a library and a Framework?
+Library provides a tool for a specific functionality whereas Frameworks provide a set of tools and guidlines for building apps React is a library and is great for building a UI.
+Furthermore, it is platform agnostic and can be partnered with other libraries and frameworks.